2026 Bosnian general election: Indictment and trial of Milorad Dodik

 In February 2025, Bosnian Serb leader Milorad Dodik was convicted by the Court of Bosnia and Herzegovina in a first-instance verdict and was sentenced to one year imprisonment, and was also banned from performing the duties of the president of Republika Srpska for six years due to anti-constitutional conduct.
 Dodik refused to recognize the ruling and introduced laws barring federal law enforcement agencies from operating in Republika Srpska, prompting the Court of Bosnia and Herzegovina to issue arrest warrants against him and other senior officials of Republika Srpska in March 2025.
 The court also requested the issuance of an international arrest warrant against Dodik and Republika Srpska National Assembly speaker Nenad Stevandić from Interpol.
 Ultimately, Interpol rejected the request for the arrest warrant, deeming the persecution of Dodik and Stevandić as politically motivated.

 On 4 July 2025, Dodik voluntarily appeared before the Court of Bosnia and Herzegovina.
 The hearing was conducted following a motion submitted by the Prosecutor’s Office of Bosnia and Herzegovina.
 Acting upon the motion, the Court issued a decision revoking the previously ordered arrest warrant against Dodik, replacing it with a precautionary measure only requiring him to report periodically to a designated state authority.

 On 1 August 2025, the first-instance verdict against Dodik from February of that year was confirmed by the court's Appellate panel.
 On 6 August, the Central Election Commission of Bosnia and Herzegovina ordered Dodik's removal as president of Republika Srpska, a decision which would take effect after an appeals period expired.
 On 12 August, the Bosnian state court commuted his one year prison sentence to a fine of 36,500 Bosnian marks.
 On 18 August, Dodik's appeal against the decision of the Central Election Commission was rejected and his mandate as Republika Srpska president was officially terminated, with the termination date marked as 12 June 2025, due to the Bosnian state court's verdict becoming legally binding on that day.
 The National Assembly of Republika Srpska initially rejected the court's decision and supported Dodik as the president, but eventually accepted it in October 2025.

-Consequently, the Central Election Commission announced that early presidential elections in Republika Srpska are scheduled to be held on 23 November 2025.
-Dodik and the SNSD initially refused to take part in the election, however they later confirmed that they will participate.
+Consequently, the Central Election Commission announced that early presidential elections in Republika Srpska for a shortened, ten-month term, were scheduled to be held on 23 November 2025.
+Dodik and the SNSD initially refused to take part in the election, however they later confirmed that they would participate.
 Conversely, the opposition in Republika Srpska immediately decided to participate.